/

 • Order completed: The user has made a purchase and completed their order

-For each of these, you can also think about the various factors involved in each step.
+For each of these, think about the various factors involved in each step.
 For example:

 • When using search, what term did the user search for?